 The Whole Thing

 Our various routes are designed for seasoned cyclists through to intermediate enthusiasts up for a challenge.
-The first of these encompasses the scope of the entire Way with the exception of the island of Egilsay.
-Starting in Kirkwall and traversing almost the whole West Mainland of Orkney, this 60-mile route will call in at Evie’s Broch of Gurness, Birsay’s St Magnus Kirk and Orphir’s Round Kirk.
+The first of these encompasses the scope of the entire Way except the island of Egilsay.
+Starting in Kirkwall and traversing almost the whole West Mainland of Orkney, this 67-mile route will call in at Evie’s Broch of Gurness, Birsay’s St Magnus Kirk and Orphir’s Round Kirk.
+Click the Play button on the plotaroute animation below to take you round the route and to display a menu of options, including download into various GPS file formats and print off map and directions.

 The Northern Section